Health Anxiety Online Help

 Other people find themselves intensely concerned about what they perceive to be medically unexplained symptoms or the potential for illnesses to develop later in life.

-I think we’d all be lying if we said we never had any concerns about our health.
-At some stage, everyone experiences a “wake-up” moment; a realisation that they’re less invincible than they thought.
+I think we would all be lying if we said we had never had any concerns about our health.
+At some stage, everyone has experienced a “wake-up” moment; a realisation that they are less invincible than they had thought.

 But most people can shrug off the doubts and move on.
 People experiencing health anxiety can’t do that.

 Symptoms of health anxiety